jeanluct/braidlab/README.md

 ### documentation and installation

 See the [*braidlab* user's guide][15].
 If you already downloaded *braidlab* the guide is in the doc folder.
 For installation instructions, see the appendix in the guide.
+The guide is also posted on [arXiv][19].

 ### contributors